 Gratitude fuels connection.

-In the chart below, you can see how that increase in connection increases the board’s energy.
-When board members connect on emotional level, it creates an incredible energy so that by the time the meeting ends, everyone feels united, energized and inspired to go out move the company forward.
+When board members connect emotionally, it creates an incredible energy so that by the time the meeting ends.
+Everyone feels united, energized and inspired to go out move the company forward.
 The energy is sparked with gratitude.
-Gratitude includes everything from saying “thank you” to acts of appreciation and recognition – like celebrating a successful quarter or congratulating a board member for a personal accomplishment.
+Gratitude includes everything from saying “thank you” to acts of appreciation and recognition – like celebrating a successful quarter or congratulating a member for a personal accomplishment.

 Studies show that emotional connection not only increases our motivation to work together, it reduces the release of cortisol, a stress hormone that diminishes cognitive functioning and rational thinking.